zenlyticgreg/zenlytic-docs-gitbook/2_tips_and_tricks/data-indexing.md

+# Data Indexing

-# Let Zoë know about categorical values
+Let Zoë know about categorical values

 Zoë will *never* index your data unless you explicitly tell her to.
 This protects your privacy and makes sure we never index sensitive or regulated data.